AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 ### Viewing security settings {#viewing-security-settings}

-You can view the permissions that you have for the current file for printing, copying from, changing, and accessing offline, along with the file validity period.
+You can view the permissions that you have for the current file for printing.
+You can also view permissions for the current file when copying from, changing, and accessing offline, along with the file validity period.

 In Document Security Extension for Microsoft&reg; Office 2010, the Security Status group on the Document Security tab displays your permissions for the file.